ZagaUS/kepler-demo/README.md

   url: https://raw.githubusercontent.com/ZagaUS/kepler-demo/main/ocp/ocp-grafana/4-grafana-dashboard-kepler.json
 ```

+Instance filter is added in the [grafana dashboard](./ocp/ocp-grafana/4-grafana-dashboard-kepler.json) for filtering the exported power metrics from multiple microshift instances.

-Apply the grafanaDashboard CRD
+Run the command to apply [grafana dashboard](./ocp/ocp-grafana/3-grafana-dashboard-kepler.yaml) CRD

 ```shell
 oc apply -f ocp/ocp-grafana/3-grafana-dashboard-kepler.yaml
 ```

+D) Apply the grafana route

-**Note**: Route for Grafana CRD need to be added manually, either through web console (Administrator -> Networking -> Routes)  or use the [5-grafana-dashboard-route](./ocp/ocp-grafana/5-grafana-dashboard-route.yaml) yaml file.
+Route for Grafana CRD need to be added manually, either through web console (Administrator -> Networking -> Routes)  or use the [5-grafana-dashboard-route](./ocp/ocp-grafana/5-grafana-dashboard-route.yaml) yaml file.

 Edit the yaml file, to use custom hostname if necessary or leave this line commented \